ForwardMeansGo/Shoot-To-Kill/docs/project_index.md

 - Permanent progression: Stash (inventory) and Loadout (equipment) systems
 - ItemDatabase autoload for centralized item metadata
 - Shop system for purchasing items with Essence and level gating
-- Coin pickup system with arc motion and idle bobbing
+- Coin pickup system with arc-to-ground landing using ground detection, then hover/bob (motion simulated; no physics body)
 - Tavern hub with shop interaction and run door
 - Scene management (death → tavern, door → new run)
 - Debug console (debug builds only) with command system and input blocking